bladestery/fastapi-genai-boilerplate/README.md

   Full observability using `loguru`, with structured logs, X-Request-ID headers, and performance metrics.

 - 🛡️ **Rate Limiting Middleware**
-  Protect endpoints from abuse using `slowapi`, based on identity/IP-based throttling.
+  Protect endpoints from abuse using `fastapi-limiter`, based on identity/IP-based throttling.

 - 🐳 **Dockerized Deployment**
   Container-first architecture with clean Dockerfile and production startup scripts using Gunicorn + Uvicorn.